wellcomecollection/catalogue-pipeline/docs/search/README.md

 We're collecting data in two distinct ways:

-* **Implicit data collection:** users know that their data might be used to understand aggregate user behaviour, but their behaviour on the site is driven by user search requirements and paging through results.
+* **Implicit data collection:** users know that their data might be used to understand aggregate user behaviour, but their behaviour on the site is driven by their own research requirements.

 We track: